Ultra High Energy Behaviour: Abstract

 \section{Abstract}

-We reexamine the behaviour of particles at Ultra High energies in the context of the fact that the LHC has already touched an energy of $7 TeV$ and is likely to attain $14 TeV$ by 2013/2014.Consequences like a possible new shortlived interaction within the Compton scale are discussed.
+We reexamine the behaviour of particles at Ultra High energies in the context of the fact that the LHC has already touched an energy of $7 TeV$ and is likely to attain $14 TeV$ by 2013/2014.
+A few interesting possibilities are discussed.

 \begin{flushleft} 03.65.-W; 03.65.Pm\\ Keywords: Particle, Anti Particle, Ultra High Energy. \end{flushleft}